cloudinary/cloudinary_ios/README.md

 ##### Submodule

-- Open terminal, navigate to Cloudinary's cloned repository folder, then add Alamofire as a git submodule by running the command:
+1. Open Terminal, navigate to Cloudinary's cloned repository folder, then add Alamofire as a git submodule by running the command:

 ```bash
 $ git submodule add https://github.com/Alamofire/Alamofire.git
 ```

-- Checkout the desired Alamofire version:
+2. Checkout the desired Alamofire version:
 ```bash
 $ cd Alamofire/
 ```

-- Then:
 ```bash
 $ git checkout 3.2.1
 ```

 ###### Add library

-- Open the new Alamofire folder and drag `Alamofire.xcodeproj` file into the Project Navigator of Cloudinary's Xcode project.
+1. Open the new Alamofire folder and drag `Alamofire.xcodeproj` into the Project Navigator of Cloudinary's Xcode project.
-- Select Cloudinary project, under 'TARGETS' select Cloudinary, open the 'General' tab, click on the `+` button under the "Linked Frameworks and Libraries" and Select 'Alamofire.framework'.
+2. Select the Cloudinary project, and under 'TARGETS' select Cloudinary.
+Then open the 'General' tab, click on the `+` button under the 'Linked Frameworks and Libraries' and Select 'Alamofire.framework'.

 ##### Download source

-You can download Alamofire v3.2.1 from [here](https://github.com/Alamofire/Alamofire/archive/3.2.1.zip), then follow [Add library](#add_library)
+You can download Alamofire v3.2.1 from [here](https://github.com/Alamofire/Alamofire/archive/3.2.1.zip).
+Then follow the instruction in [Add library](#add_library)

 ## Usage